jacobgil/jacobgil.github.io/_posts/2018-01-23-tensor-decompositions-deep-neural-networks.md

 ###  How should we select the ranks for the decomposition ?
 One way would be trying different values and checking the accuracy.
 I played with heuristics like $$ R_3 = S/3 $$ , $$ R_4 = T/3 $$ with good results.

-Ideally this should be automated.
+*Ideally selecting the ranks should be automated.*

 The authors suggested using [variational Bayesian matrix factorization (VBMF) (Nakajima et al., 2013)](http://www.jmlr.org/papers/volume14/nakajima13a/nakajima13a.pdf) as a method  for estimating the rank.

 VBMF is complicated and is out of the scope of this post, but in a really high level summary what they do is approximate a matrix $$ V_{LxM} $$ as the sum of a lower ranking matrix $$ B_{LxH}A^T_{HxM} $$ and gaussian noise.